Friendly URL: www.newtonma.gov/flu

 - Influenza (flu) is a contagious respiratory disease that can lead to serious complications, hospitalization, or even death.
 Anyone can get the flu, and getting a flu vaccine is the single best way to protect yourself and your family.
 Even healthy people can get very sick from the flu and spread it to friends and loved ones.
 The Centers for Disease Control and Prevention recommends a flu vaccine every year for everyone over the age of 6 months.

 - While flu activity usually peaks in January or February, the flu itself is unpredictable.
 The flu vaccine, however, is safe, effective, and widely available.
-Most people are protected from the three types of flu in the vaccine within two weeks of vaccination.
+Most people are protected from the four types of flu in the vaccine within two weeks of vaccination.